 The ultrasound sensor surveys the whole prostate gland and pinpoints specific areas for biopsy.
 Then the doctor may remove this ultrasound sensor and replace it with a slightly smaller one.
 In addition to generating an ultrasound image, the smaller sensor has a small tube on its side called a needle guide.

 Your doctor points the needle guide at specific parts of your prostate.
 The guide releases a spring-loaded needle to take biopsies from different parts of the prostate.
 The spring-loading allows this needle to move into and out of the prostate very quickly.
 You are likely to feel some discomfort from each biopsy, but because the needle moves so quickly, any pain lasts only for a second at a time.

 Doctors usually collect multiple samples.
 Your doctor may want you to take antibiotics after the procedure.

 Many people have some blood in their urine or stool for several days to a week.
 You may also have specks of blood in the semen when you ejaculate, and this can last several weeks after the biopsy.
 The only significant risk is the possibility of an infection in the prostate, but antibiotics can help prevent this.

 Must I do anything special after the test is over?

 If your doctor prescribes an antibiotic, take it as directed.
 Call your doctor if you develop a fever.

 How long is it before the result of the test is known?

 A pathologist will examine the biopsies under a microscope for cancer.
-This process usually requires several days.
+This process usually requires several days to a week.